Back to Blog

 Custom client branding Not yet Yes (Pro)

-Setup time Under 5 minutes Under 10 minutes
+Setup flow Under 5 minutes Simple 3-step setup

 Client portal Yes (share links) Yes (web + optional app)

-Day ratings & feedback Yes (1-5 stars + notes) Yes (surveys)
+Day ratings & feedback Yes (1-5 stars + notes) Yes (post-plan feedback and surveys)

 Pricing: Free vs paid, explained